Database Open Access

 Version 0.9: This release represents an initial version of the conversion.
 We hope to address limitations identified by the community in future versions.
 Users should watch the project repository for updates.
 The project describes work on the MIMIC-IV demo (a 100 patient subset of MIMIC-IV).

 This work was, in part, supported by a grant from Bill and Melinda Gates foundation.
 VH contribution to this work was carried out with support from National Library of Medicine (NLM), National Institutes of Health.
+TP was supported by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) under NIH grant number R01EB030362.

 Conflicts of Interest